On graded presentations of Hecke algebras and their generalizations: Introduction

 Fix a field $\K$ and an element $q\neq 1,0\in \K$.
 Let $e$ be the multiplicative order of $q$.
 In this paper, we discuss isomorphisms between two different families of algebras constructed from this data.

 One of these families is ultimately descended from Erich Hecke, though it is a rather distant descent.
 It's not clear he would recognize these particular progeny.
 The other family is of a more recent vintage.
-While the first hint of its existence was the nilHecke algebra acting on the cohomology of the complete flag variety, it was not written in full generality until the past decade in work of Khovanov, Lauda and Rouquier.
+While the first hint of its existence was the nilHecke algebra acting on the cohomology of the complete flag variety, it was not written in full generality until the past decade in work of Khovanov, Lauda and Rouquier \cite{KLI,KLII,Rou2KM}.

 In the spirit of other families in representation theory, one can think of Hecke family as being {\it trigonometric} and the KLR family as {\it rational}.
 However, a common phenomenon in mathematics is the existence of an isomorphism between trigonometric and rational versions of an object after suitable completion; the ``ur-isomorphism'' of this type is between the associated graded of the K-theory of a manifold and its cohomology.
 Such an isomorphism has been given for completions of non-degenerate and degenerate affine Hecke algebras by Lusztig in \cite{Lusgraded}.
 Another similar isomorphism is given in \cite{GTL} for Yangians and quantum affine algebras.
 In this paper, we will define isomorphisms with a similar flavor between the algebras in the Hecke and KLR families.
+These isomorphisms are between certain special completions; before discussing the specific examples, we cover some generalities on this type of completion in Section \ref{sec:polyn-style-repr}.

+In both cases, these families have somewhat complicated family trees.
+Every one depends on a choice of a rank, which we will denote $n$ throughout.
+In the diagrammatics, this will always correspond to a number of strands.
+On the Hecke side, we will always have a dependence on a parameter $q$, which we will sometimes want to deform to $qe^h$ with a $h$ a formal parameter.
+On the KLR side, we will not see an explicit family of algebras as we vary $q$, but the underlying Dynkin diagram used in the definition of these algebras will depend on $h$.